Pre-College Online Program student in the dorm

 Explore exciting topics in college-level courses on campus

-In the Pre-College Residential Program, students reside in campus residence halls (no commuting from home) and are enrolled in on-campus courses alongside Penn undergraduates.
+In the Pre-College Residential Program, students reside in campus residence halls (no commuting from home) and are enrolled in on-campus courses.

 Once accepted into the Pre-College Residential Program, students choose one of four challenging curricula: